Innovative memory and storage solutions direct from Micron.

 Enable TRIM to maintain SSD performance

-If your computer’s operating system offers TRIM support, when enabled, your computer will automatically ensure that data saved to your SSD is managed correctly.
+If your computer’s OS offers TRIM support, your computer will automatically ensure that data saved to your SSD is managed correctly when enabled.

-Reformatting and TRIM can be considered like defragmenting a hard drive, while the technology is different, the process achieves a similar result: removing saved files that are no longer needed.
-It’s important to note that solid state drives do not need defragmenting, the TRIM command is similar in effect to defragmenting.
+Formatting and TRIM is like defragmenting a hard drive.
+Although the technologies are different, the process achieves a similar result, removing saved files that are no longer needed.
+It’s important to note that solid state drives do not need defragmenting and instead use the TRIM command.

 Erasing personal data